nathanbaitup/LifeTree/README.md

 ## Project Idea:
 ***
-The project that I chose to develop was a mobile application that allows a user to track their daily mental well-being, where the user can select a mood that summarises how they have felt for much of the day, as well as provide a brief discussion about the day, documenting any positive and negative emotions.
+The project that I chose to develop was a mobile application that allows a user to track their daily mental well-being, where the user can select a mood that summarises how they have felt for much of the day.
 By completing a daily breakdown, the user can see a chart of their selected moods over the course of the month, with the mood differentiated through a range of colours.
 If granted permission, the user can connect the application to access heart rate information stored in their device if the user has heart monitoring enabled on their device.
-When granted, the application will use said data to pinpoint specific areas within a day where a client’s heart rate had increased exponentially, to display and ask the user what could have caused that increase.
-If permission is not granted, the user will have the ability to manually enter their heart rate at different points throughout the day.
-User retention to the application will be completed through a reward scheme, where the user is rewarded for logging in daily.

 ## Features:
 ***